 Not long after I stepped off the train, I followed my fellow passengers up and into the station where the guys were waiting.

-Once I got on the ground level, I met up with the guys, and we went back to their place; I was happy to drop off my backpack and take a well-needed shower.
+Once I got on the ground level, I met up with the guys, and we returned to their place; I was happy to drop off my backpack and take a well-needed shower.

 Am I the only one that likes to take a shower after arriving home or at my destination, even if I took one that morning?

-After some chit-chat and a clean and refreshed me, we were off to to the city center to see one of my favorite city attractions, the Wanamaker organ!
+After some chit-chat and a clean and refreshed me, we went to the city center to see one of my favorite city attractions, the Wanamaker organ!

 We arrived in time to catch the first few notes of Peter’s performance.
 I try to get at least one concert per visit, but I will sneak in more than one if I can.